bloominstituteoftechnology/Intro-Python-II/README.md

 In arbitrary order:

-*   Add more rooms
+*   Add more rooms.

-*   Add scoring
+*   Add scoring.

-*   Subclass items into treasures
+*   Subclass items into treasures.

 *   Add a subclass to `Item` called `LightSource`.